Yosemite's Tioga & Glacier Point Roads are closed for the Winter. Click here for more TRAVEL ALERTS and information.

 The 2020 Creek Fire impacted some areas of the Sierra Vista Scenic Byway.
 Although the fire's devastation has been deeply felt, it has also revealed new, stunning vistas and scenic spots.

-Please stay informed by clicking HERE for the latest alerts from the Sierra National Forest and check for any fire restrictions before burning.
-A hard closure will begin on July 1, 2024, at Nelder Grove for hazardous tree removal and continue through 2025.
-Though parts of the Grove may eventually be accessible throughout the year, caution is advised.
-Please see our information sheet and timeline for detailed information and updates on the Creek Fire Burn Scar.
+Please stay informed.
+Review the latest alerts from the Sierra National Forest and check for any fire restrictions before burning.
+Nelder Grove began a complete closure on July 1, 2024, to remove hazardous trees, which will continue through 2025.
+Although intermittent access to parts of the Grove may be possible during the year, visitors should exercise caution.

 Sierra Vista Scenic Byway